foundry-rs/book/src/forge/fuzz-testing.md

 There are different ways to run property-based tests, notably parametric testing and fuzzing.
 Forge only supports fuzzing.

-When running a property-based test, the fuzzer will try to generate as many test cases as possible to uncover edge cases.
-You can configure the amount of scenarios the fuzzer will generate by setting [`FOUNDRY_FUZZ_RUNS`](../reference/config.md#fuzz_runs).
+### Interpreting results

+You might have noticed that fuzz tests are summarized a bit differently compared to unit tests:

+- "runs" refers to the amount of scenarios the fuzzer tested.
+By default, the fuzzer will generate 256 scenarios, however, this can be configured using the [`FOUNDRY_FUZZ_RUNS`](../reference/config.md#fuzz_runs) environment variable.
+- "μ" (Greek letter mu) is the mean gas used across all fuzz runs
+- "~" (tilde) is the median gas used across all fuzz runs